mld78/Project-4/README.md

 5. Start the server with `nodemon` or `node server.js`.
 6. Navigate to `localhost:3000`, and you're good to go!

+### Unsolved Problems:

+On the rune page I am still working to pull out the statistical data based on the selected runes to show the base stats added together so a User can see specifically the results of their rune choices.
+Further work down the road will be to make the site more engaging from a style standpoint as well as beginning to work on the other 3 pages so the application is fully functional for a player to theorycraft builds before getting into the game.

 **WireFrames:**
 Index: